Learning Disability Today

 Supporting professionals working in learning disability and autism services

-DBS checks – The vital safety net to protect the vulnerable
+DBS checks: the vital safety net to protect the vulnerable

-winterbourne 180x120There’s a fine balance between providing care and promoting independence when it comes to supporting those with a learning disability.
+There’s a fine balance between providing care and promoting independence when it comes to supporting those with a learning disability.
 It takes a unique person to take on these demanding roles and bring out the best from those who need an extra hand with everyday tasks.
 Whilst many find this a rewarding career path, there are those out there who don’t always have their clients’ best interests at heart.
-Rachel Hurley reports.
+This is where a DBS check is key.

 Numerous high-profile cases of abuse against the vulnerable have recently circulated across the UK, causing ripples in the healthcare profession.
 How do these people get let into the industry?
 How can we stop this from happening?